Parnell Commission: Historiography

 A balanced and up-to-date overview of the "Parnellism and Crime" affair is given by T. W. Moody (1968), who was able to take advantage of the important modern contributions of Henry Harrison in the 1940s and 1950s and of Leon Ó Broin in the 1960s.
-Andrew Robert's biography of Salisbury (1999) mainly lists the government's concerns; chapter 27 covers the period from March 1887 to July 1891.
-The commission has a chapter in Myles Dungan's Conspiracy: Irish Political Trials (2009).
-See also Jane Stanford, That Irishman: The Life and Times of John O'Connor Power, Part Four, "Taking a Stand".
+The commission has a chapter in Myles Dungan's 2009 Conspiracy: Irish Political Trials The events are discussed in Jane Stanford's 2011 biography of John O'Connor Power.
+Andrew Robert's 1999 biography of Salisbury mainly lists the government's concerns, in chapter 27 covering the period from March 1887 to July 1891.